Equivariant Conditional Diffusion Model for Head and Neck CT Image Synthesis from CBCT: Results

 \subsection{Ablation Study}

-To investigate the contribution of the equivariance approach in the design of the UNet-based network in the reverse process, we conduct an ablation study by comparing the EqDiff-CT model with the configuration without \texttt{e2cnn} block, i.e. the network constituted by attention blocks at multiple stages of the U-Net, coupled with multi-GPU training.
+To investigate the contribution of the equivariance approach in the design of the UNet attention based network in the reverse process, we conduct an ablation study by comparing the EqDiff-CT model with the configuration without \texttt{e2cnn} block, i.e. the network constituted by attention blocks at multiple stages of the U-Net, coupled with multi-GPU training.
+In the following we will present a full set of quantitative and qualitative evaluation of the proposed EqDiff-CT method with alternative diffusion based network called ACID-CT (Attention based Conditional Image Diffusion CT) which does not use group equivariant convolutional $C_4$ blocks.